SmithWillSuffice/ohanga-pai/content/blog/4_mab_2_2_euroland.md

 I guess to be fair to Mehrling, if the aim is to learn how to think like a central banker, then he has a fair point in leading with the ECB as "a bankers bank."
-What I am saying is why the F would any studnet want to learn how to think like a central banker *first*?
+What I am saying is why the F would any student want to learn how to think like a central banker *first*?
 First is a bias.

 So *first* you want students to think like expertly informed workers, who understand the (MMT) system, and understand the abuse of it.
-The later it is fine to teach them how central bankers view the system, and why the central bankers are wrong.
+Then later it is fine to teach them how central bankers view the system, and why the central bankers are wrong.